Tom Wang clobbers me with ads harder than a Scottie Scheffler drive on a long par 5.

 A: It’s tough to nail down, but estimates suggest maybe 10-20% of sellers achieve significant, sustainable profits.
 The other 80-90% get stuck with saturation, itty-bitty margins, and rising costs, leaving nothing but shame and shrapnel in their wallets.

-Q: So is Amazon FBA still worth it?
+Q: Hmm.
+So it’s not worth it?

 A: For me?
 Nah, it never was.
 Why wrestle with Amazon when I can drop $10 on a domain, have ChatGPT whip up some content, rank it on Google, and watch the cash roll in on repeat like a bad habit I can’t quit?